-Since there will still be people who can’t be in Oxford because it’s too far away or they are still shielding, Zoom will continue, even from the pub (See Tune of the Month page for link).
+Since there will still be people who can’t be in Oxford because it’s too far away or they are feeling unwell or shielding, Zoom will continue, even from the pub (See Tune of the Month page for link).

 In the pub car park, there are plenty of bike racks and there is a nice walk along the river from the station (see maps below).
 If you were finding it easy to join us in the Bandstand in Florence Park, you might find it easier to cross Donnington Bridge, and cycle or walk north up Abingdon Road (see map further below).

 If you need to come by car, there is two hour parking on the further end (on the left hand side) of White House Road (past the school) and right at the end of White House Road, there are even three 24 hour spaces.

 Occasionally we use (weather permitting – although it is pretty good in rain) the Bandstand in Florence Park.
 It has the advantage of rain cover (and this proved excellent in a fierce rain storm in October).
 There is also plenty of space to park (in Rymers Lane) or in the Car Park (which is near the corner of Rymers Lane and Cornwallis Road).
 And beside the car park, there is also a cafe (Flo’s Cafe open on Sundays until 4pm) and also public toilets.
 The bandstand is at the north east corner of the park (see map) and here’s a link to it on Open Street Map.

 If you can, do join us for a picnic beforehand.
 We should be there from about 2.30pm.